victoriamorris/samiTools/README.md

     Options:
-        -x        Output files will be MARC XML rather than MARC 21 (.lex) --help    Show help message and exit.
+        -x        Output files will be MARC XML rather than MARC 21 (.lex) --max_size <number|size>
+		  Split output
+        --help    Show help message and exit.

 The output files will either be a MARC exchange format file (with.lex file extensions) or MARC XML files (with .xml file extensions) according to whether the -x flag has been set.

+If parameter --max_size is specified:
+	--max-size must be a positive integer, optionally followed by the letter K.

+	max_size is EITHER the maximum number of records in an output file OR the (approx.) maximum file size (in KB) if the number has the suffix 'K';

+	Output will be written to a sequence of files with the same name as the input file, but with a suffix indicating its order in the generated output sequence

+	EXCEPT in the special case of --max_size 1 (the file is split into individual records) in which case the output files will be labelled	with the record identifier.
+	Records with duplicate identifiers will be labelled with a _DUPLICATE suffix.
+	Records without identifiers will be labelled with _NO IDENTIFIER.

 Input files can be in any of the formats listed below.